 There’s plenty of good seafood around town as well.
 Legal Sea Foods is the iconic Boston seafood chain, but you may enjoy your seafood more at The Chart House or Island Creek Oyster Bar.
 There’s also Neptune Oyster or Union Oyster House if you don’t mind battling the lines.
-The burgers at the Four Seasons Hotel are upscale, but truly deliver.
-The burger offerings at The Butcher Shop in the South End aren’t as fancy, but are just as good.
-Galleria Umberto and Santarpio’s compete with Regina’s for the best pizza in town.
-It’s hard to secure a reservation at Myers + Chang, but the assorted Asian fare keeps the customers happy.
-Toro is an award winning restaurant specializing in the small plate experience.
+The burgers at the Four Seasons Hotel are upscale, but they truly deliver.
+The burger offerings at The Butcher Shop in the South End aren’t as fancy, but they are just as good.
+Galleria Umberto and Santarpio’s compete with Regina for the best pizza in town.
+It’s hard to secure a reservation at Myers + Chang, but the assorted Asian fare keeps customers happy.
+Toro is an award-winning restaurant specializing in the small plate experience.
 No. 9 Park has been around for a while now, but its European-influenced menu has held up as well as anything in the city over time.

 Things to Do

-Tips for Watching the Race
+Tips for Watching the Boston Marathon

 Tips for Runners

 - Do your best to keep at your pace when the race starts.
-People tend to let the adrenaline take over and start too fast.
+Runners tend to let the adrenaline take over and start too fast.
 That’ll hurt you, especially in the Boston Marathon with the hills coming in the second half of the race.

-- Hydrate as much as possible, before and during the race.
-The last thing you want is to be de-hydrated when you’re pounding out 26.2 miles
+- Hydrate as much as possible before and during the race.
+The last thing you want is to be dehydrated when you’re pounding out 26.2 miles.

 - Squeeze the cup at the top when you grab it at a hydration station.
-It keeps the liquid in the cup better and it’s easier to drink
+It keeps the liquid in the cup better, and it’s easier to drink.

 - The adrenaline really kicks in when you hit Wellesley College at Mile 13.
 That’s when you’ll be enjoying yourself the most.
 Use that to keep yourself motivated.